 Note: We were unable to add content for racial groups that were served, but whose racial demographic was not included on the above table.
 Although this information is captured in IDIS it does not report in the CAPER data.

-The above data table does not include individuals who identified as:
+The above data table with the representation of 96 individuals does not include individuals who identified as:

-Asian & White = 2
+Asian & White = 1